 Health & Safety

 Our goal is to provide a place where camper health and safety are our highest priority.
-Where each camper can have fun adventures, build new friendships, and grow closer to God in a safe, worry-free environment.
+Where each camper can have fun adventures, build new friendships, and grow closer to God.

 CAMP SAFETY STARTS AT HOME